• Skip to main content

 • Add the garlic and saute until fragrant, about 1 minute.

 • Add the strained broth to the pot, along with the shredded cooked chicken and dried herbs.
 Increase the heat to high and bring the liquid to a boil.
 Reduce heat to low and simmer, uncovered, until the vegetables are tender, about 20 minutes.
 Taste the broth for seasoning, and add additional salt and pepper if required.
-I added 2 additional tsp salt and ½ tsp pepper.
+I added 2 additional teaspoon salt and ½ teaspoon pepper.

 • Spiralize 1 zucchini per two servings.
 Place approximately 1 cup spiralized zucchini into a bowl, then ladle the hot soup onto the zoodles.
 The hot soup will “cook” the zoodles for a bite-tender texture.
 Serve immediately.
 Leftover soup can be store in the fridge with zoodles stored separately for up to a week, or in the freezer in a tightly sealed container for up to three months.

-Nutrition Information
+Nutrition Facts

 « Orange Chicken Salad (Whole30, Meal Prep)